intamixx/matnn/README.md

 ```
 # Webhook

-HTTP-based callback function to desired URL with header signature created from a secret and the payload.
+HTTP-based callback function to desired URL with header signature created from a secret and the payload in attribute X-Matnn-Signature.
 Body contains original id and event status.
 Please contact for the webhooksecret key

 ```